Great Conduit

 In the 15th century further source was added to the main conduit, from the Westbourne, enabling a new, additional off-tap at Cripplegate: one parish within and one without (outside) a northern gate in ancient, sparsely intact walls.

+In 1582, The Standard, a similar conduit was erected to the east.
+It would cease functioning around 1600 and be removed in 1674.

 Use of the conduit ceased after the Great Fire of London in 1666.